gbdrt/text2tac/README.md

 # text2tac
 text2tac converts text to tactics.
-It lets the Coq proof assistant ask a tranformer-type neural network for tactic suggestions.
+It lets the Coq proof assistant ask a transformer-type neural network for tactic suggestions.

 # Links